Zero-Shot Video Question Answering via Frozen Bidirectional Language Models

 \subsection{Detailed zero-shot VideoQA results segmented per question category}

-We complement the comparison to the state of the art for zero-shot VideoQA given in Section~\ref{sec:zssota} with results segmented per question type detailed next.
-We present these results for ActivityNet-QA in Table~\ref{table:qtypeact}, and for MSRVTT-QA and MSVD-QA in Table~\ref{table:qtype}.
-Compared to Just Ask~\cite{yang2021just}, we observe large and consistent improvements over all categories, except for the \textit{number} category on MSRVTT-QA and MSVD-QA.
+We complement the comparison to the state of the art for zero-shot VideoQA given in Section~\ref{sec:zssota} with results segmented per question type for ActivityNet-QA in Table~\ref{table:qtypeact}, and for MSRVTT-QA and MSVD-QA in Table~\ref{table:qtype}.
+Compared to Just Ask~\cite{yang2021just}, we observe large and consistent improvements over all question categories, except for the \textit{number} category on MSRVTT-QA and MSVD-QA.
 These results show that our approach is efficient in the diverse question categories of zero-shot VideoQA.